suse-edge/suse-edge.github.io/docs/product/atip/edge-site.md

 ![edge_install_6.png](images/edge/edge_install_6.png)

-3. If you want to modify directly using a yaml file the private registry information, you could do it using the next yaml file (you could download it from the `View in YAML` button):
+3. If you want to modify directly using a yaml file the private registry information, you could do it using the next yaml file (you could download it from the `Edit as YAML` button):

 ![edge_install_7.png](images/edge/edge_install_7.png)